 Observation elements are many and are supplied with Climsoft.
 They can be edited after clicking the Element tab to display the Observation Element dialog.
 This dialog enables the characteristics of a new climatic element to be specified and those of existing elements modified.
 Generally the elements will be standard but modification to customize them according to the user requirements is necessary.
-If there are Elements observed in a NMHS and not listed they should be added.
+If there are Elements observed in a National Meteorological and Hydrological Service (NMHS) and not listed it should be added.